uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 `google_client_secret` and `google_client_id`  Google set of API key so you can set google authentication.
 You can generate a new one through Google Cloud Console.

+**NOTE:** If the following variables are not in the file, just add the along with their values.

 `csoc_managed` if you are going to set up your commons hooked up to a central control management account.
 By default it is set to yes, any other value would assume that you don't want this to happen.
 If you leave the default value, you must run the logging module first, otherwise terraform will fail.

 `peering_cidr` this is the CIDR that your adminVM belongs to.
 Since the commons would create it's own VPC, you need to pair them up to allow communication between them later.
 Basically, said peering would let you run kubectl commands agains the kubernetes cluster hosting the commons.

 `csoc_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.

-*Note:* If you are hooking up your commons with a cetralized control management account, you may need to add additional variables to this file with more information about said account.
+**NOTE:** If you are hooking up your commons with a cetralized control management account, you may need to add additional variables to this file with more information about said account.

 4. Create a terraform plan